mongodb-js/dataset-generator/README.md

-# MongoDB-Datasets
+# mongodb-dataset-generator

 [![Build Status](https://secure.travis-ci.org/mongodb-js/datasets.png)](http://travis-ci.org/mongodb-js/datasets)

 What's a database without any data?
-With mongodb-datasets you never worry about how to populate your MongoDB database with the data as you wish.
-Unlike a simple populator, mongodb-datasets is designed to offer you the maximum control of the data to be in your database.
+With mongodb-dataset-generator you never worry about how to populate your MongoDB database with the data as you wish.
+Unlike a simple populator, mongodb-dataset-generator is designed to offer you the maximum control of the data to be in your database.

 ## Installation

-To use the `mongodb-datasets` command, install mongodb-datasets globally:
+To use the `mongodb-dataset-generator` command, install mongodb-dataset-generator globally:

-    $ npm install -g mongodb-datasets
+    $ npm install -g mongodb-dataset-generator

 To use the Javascript API, in your project directory:

-    $ npm install mongodb-datasets --save
+    $ npm install mongodb-dataset-generator --save

 ## A Simple Example